kalyannkotni/terraform-githubactions-nginx/README.md

-Deploy nginx helm chart on EKS with terraform (AWS code pipeline & gtihub workflow )
+Deploy nginx helm chart on EKS with terraform gtihub workflow